Reggie Young

 Reggie Grimes Young Jr. (December 12, 1936 – January 17, 2019) was an American musician who was lead guitarist in the American Sound Studio house band, The Memphis Boys, and was a leading session musician.

 He played on various recordings with artists such as Elvis Presley, Joe Cocker, Dobie Gray, Joe Tex, Merrilee Rush, B.J.
-Thomas, John Prine, Dusty Springfield, Herbie Mann, J.J.
+Thomas, John Prine, Dusty Springfield, Lynn Anderson, Herbie Mann, J.J.
 Cale, Jimmy Buffett, Dionne Warwick, Roy Hamilton, Willie Nelson, Waylon Jennings, the Box Tops, Johnny Cash, Jerry Lee Lewis, Merle Haggard, Joey Tempest, George Strait, and The Highwaymen.
 Young was inducted into the Musicians Hall of Fame and Museum in 2019.

 Early career

 Born December 12, 1936, in Caruthersville, Missouri, and raised in Osceola, Arkansas, Young's first band was Eddie Bond & the Stompers, a rockabilly band from Memphis, Tennessee, that toured with Johnny Cash, Carl Perkins, and Roy Orbison during the mid-'50s.
 By 1958, Young was with singer Johnny Horton, making several appearances on the popular Louisiana Hayride radio show in Shreveport.
 He was an original member of Bill Black's Combo, which had several instrumental hits in the U.S. in 1959 and the early '60s, the most successful being "Smokie, Pts.
 1 & 2", "White Silver Sands," and an instrumental version of "Don't Be Cruel," released on Hi Records.
 Billboard Magazine listed the Combo as the No. 1 instrumental band three years in a row, 1960–1962.

 In February 1964, the Beatles requested that the Bill Black Combo open for them during their first U.S. tour.
 Subsequently, they invited the Combo over to England for another month-long tour.
 After the death of leader Bill Black (Elvis Presley's original bass player) in October 1965, Young concentrated on being a staff musician at Hi Studio in Memphis until 1967, winding up at American Sound Studio at the request of Chips Moman later that year.

 The Memphis Boys were responsible for around 120 hit singles, pop, country, rock, or soul, between 1967 and 1971.
 Young played on the January/February 1969 Elvis Presley sessions that included "Suspicious Minds", "Kentucky Rain", "Don't Cry Daddy", and "In the Ghetto".
 When the studio closed in late 1971, Young moved to Nashville as an independent session player.
 He took part in the July 1973 Presley sessions at Stax Records in Memphis which produced the albums Raised On Rock and Good Times.